In this article I will explain with an example, how to use AntiForgery Token with jQuery AJAX and JSON in ASP.Net MVC.

 The URL for the jQuery AJAX call is set to the Controller’s action method i.e. /Home/AjaxMethod.

-The value of the AntiForgery Token and value of the TextBox is passed as parameter and the returned response is displayed using JavaScript Alert Message Box.
+The value of the Anti-Forgery Token is read from the Hidden Field along with the value of the TextBox are passed as parameter and the returned response is displayed using JavaScript Alert Message Box.

 @{